Skip to content

 Overview

 Tirzepatide is an innovative, FDA-approved synthetic peptide that functions as a first-in-class dual glucose-dependent insulinotropic polypeptide (GIP) and glucagon-like peptide-1 (GLP-1) receptor agonist.
 By simultaneously targeting these two critical incretin pathways, the Tirzepatide peptide significantly enhances glycemic control, suppresses appetite, and promotes substantial reductions in body weight.
-This dual-action approach matters because it offers unprecedented efficacy in managing type 2 diabetes and obesity, frequently outperforming single-receptor agonists in clinical trials Rodriguez PJ et al., 2024.
+This dual-action approach matters because it offers unprecedented efficacy in managing type 2 diabetes and obesity, frequently outperforming single-receptor agonists in clinical trials like SURPASS and SURMOUNT.

 Potential Benefits